Space-time nature of causality: Partitions, state and probabilistic space, and symbolic trajectories

 Thus, there are two ways of calculating probabilities.
-One based on the probability of the trajectory itineraries, which produce the probability measures $\mu$ and the other based on the symbolic itinerary, which produces the probability measures $P$.
+One based on the probability of the trajectory itineraries, which produce the probability measures $\mu$.
+The other based on the symbolic itinerary, which produces the probability measures $P$.
 There is however a fundamental difference between both probabilities.
 Whereas $\mu$ is calculated over a higher $(m+k)$-order partition with non-overlapping well defined cells, and therefore, it requires the use of a generating partition, $P$ refers to the probability of a symbolic sequence defined by the marginal lower $m$-order original partition.
 It therefore does not require that the higher-order partition is generating.
 In our practical numerical calculations, we adopt the probabilities $P$ to calculate our informational quantities.

-For the following analytical arguments and illustration, we assume however that the higher-order partitions are generating.
-We also assume in the following that the initial partition is order-1 ($m=1$), therefore, there is only one straight line in $\mathcal{L}_X(1)$ and one straight line in $\mathcal{L}_Y(1)$.
+We assume in the following that the initial partition is order-1 ($m=1$), therefore, there is only one straight line in $\mathcal{L}_X(1)$ and one straight line in $\mathcal{L}_Y(1)$.
 Each of these symbolic itineraries along the order-1 original partition can be encoded by the symbolic name of a cell in an order-$L$ partition.
 An event in $\mathcal{C}^{XY}(1)$ is defined by trajectory points falling in $\mathfrak{c}_i^{XY}(1)\in\mathcal{C}^{XY}(1)$.